Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 Rather than grabbing a donut as a snack, munch on nuts instead.
 They have protein and fats, so they can satiate your hunger for longer periods of time without increasing your blood sugar levels.

-The fatty acids may help take care of your blood vessels.
+The fatty acids may help take care of your blood vessels as well.
 This allows your blood to flow properly and prevents your heart from pumping harder.

 As added benefits, nuts can reduce the odds of hypertension and aid in weight loss reduction, a study showed.
 They can decrease oxidative stress and fight inflammation.

-When you’re feeling low or run-down, it’s an instinct to reach for the coffeemaker — but don’t.
-Try these caffeine alternatives first.
+When you’re feeling low or run-down, it’s an instinct to reach for the coffeemaker, but think twice next time and try these caffeine alternatives first.

 Besides increasing your energy levels without the jolt, they can offer more nutrients to help maintain optimal health and well-being.